gatsbyjs/gatsby/docs/contributing/create-a-starter.md

 title: Create a Starter
 ---

 [Starters](/docs/starters/) are boilerplate projects that Gatsby developers can use to set up a new site quickly.
+Before creating a starter, it may be helpful to peruse the [Gatsby Starter Library](/starters/) to see what already exists and determine how your starter will provide value.

+## Basic requirements

-When creating a starter, it needs to include some basic files (see the [Hello World starter](https://github.com/gatsbyjs/gatsby-starter-hello-world/) for a barebones example):
+For a starter to work properly, it needs to include some files (see the [Hello World starter](https://github.com/gatsbyjs/gatsby-starter-hello-world/) for a barebones example):

 - `README.md`: instructions for how to install and configure your starter, a list of its features or structure, and any helpful tips.
 - `package.json`: the "command center" for Gatsby dependencies and scripts.
 Find an example in the [Hello World Starter](https://github.com/gatsbyjs/gatsby-starter-hello-world/blob/master/package.json).
 - `gatsby-config.js`: a space to add configurable data and plugins.
 See [Gatsby Config](/docs/gatsby-config/) for more information.
 - `src/pages`: a directory for page components to live, with at least [one example](https://github.com/gatsbyjs/gatsby-starter-hello-world/blob/master/src/pages/index.js).
 - `static`: a directory for static assets, such as a `favicon.ico` file.
-- `.gitignore` *(optional)*: a file telling Git which resources to leave out of source control, such as the `node_modules` directory, log files, Gatsby `.cache` and `public` directories.
+- `.gitignore` _(optional)_: a file telling Git which resources to leave out of source control, such as the `node_modules` directory, log files, Gatsby `.cache` and `public` directories.
-- `.prettierrc` *(optional)*: a configuration file for [Prettier](https://prettier.io/), a JavaScript linter and formatter used for Gatsby development.
+- `.prettierrc` _(optional)_: a configuration file for [Prettier](https://prettier.io/), a JavaScript linter and formatter used for Gatsby development.

 Your starter should also have these qualities: